-Christianity: You will study the key concepts within the development of Christian thought such has the person of Jesus.
-You will explore religious beliefs, values and teachings, their interconnections, how they have developed historically and how they are presently.
+Christianity: You will study the key concepts within the development of Christian thought such as the person of Jesus.
+You will explore religious beliefs, values and teachings, their inter-connections, how they have developed historically and how they are presently.

 Links with other subjects:

-Religious Studies combines extremely well with most other arts/social science and humanities subjects including English, Modern Foreign Languages, History, Law, Economics, Geography, Sociology, Government & Politics and Business.
+This course combines extremely well with most other arts/social science and humanities subjects including: English, Modern Foreign Languages, History, Law, Economics, Geography, Sociology, Politics, and Business.